Soundium/Pi_hole_configuration_ver_2/README.md

 sudo cp example-dnscrypt-proxy.toml dnscrypt-proxy.toml
 sudo nano dnscrypt-proxy.toml
 ```
 Under Global settings add one or more servers.
 You can use iOS app DNSCloak to sift through the plethora of servers you can use.
 For example, you can search for DNS servers that block ads, support doh (DNS over HTTPS), view locations, etc. I like Cloudflare DOH.
 You can also check out the public DNSCrypt server list here and pick one or more that fits your requirements.
-N

 ```
 server_names = ['cloudflare']